devgeniem/dustpress/README.md

 ## Installation

+We recommend that you install DustPress with Composer, but it is also possible to do it manually.

 ### Composer
-Install with composer by running:
+Install with composer:

 ```
 $ composer require devgeniem/dustpress